13 April 2023

 What was your first job?

-My first job in this industry was as described above working for an installer to manage installations of heat pumps and solar panels and the like.
+above working for an installer to manage installations of heat pumps and solar panels and the like.
 One of my first projects was actually installing Samsung heat pumps in a block of flats.
 I was (and still am) very passionate about helping customers make the switch to low carbon heating and the best part of the job is when you feel the heat coming into the radiators from the heat pump – I still enjoy that today.

 What does your current role involve?

-I set up Your Energy Your Way in 2018 and my business is now a very successful female-led, Surrey-based business that installs bespoke renewable energy and low carbon heating systems for homes and businesses across the South East.
+and my business is now a very successful female-led, Surrey-based business that installs bespoke renewable energy and low carbon heating systems for homes and businesses across the South East.

 I work with my team to ensure we are doing everything we can to get more women into the construction and renewables and low carbon heating industry.
 We are a social enterprise aimed at promoting gender equality in the industry and facilitating the adoption of energy solutions from renewable sources and reducing carbon output.
 Our key objectives include delivering high quality installations and maintenance services for renewable energy and low carbon solutions; seeking to inform and educate about both renewable energy and low carbon solutions and opportunities for women in construction; and building an organisation that will be able to train and support female apprentices entering the construction industry and gaining skills in renewable energy and low carbon